jhgraham/james/kalah/README.md

 # Coding Test for Backbase - December 2019

 This project contains an implementation for a game of 6 stone Kalah as per the brief for the Backbase Coding challenge.
-The two RESTful methods have been implemented and tested.
-The game does not currently go beyond this scope and try to
+Two RESTful methods have been implemented and tested for creating a new game and making a move.

 The application use a 3 layer architecture using Spring: